 2. Seamless VoIP Integration

-A VoIP Gateway can be integrated into a company’s existing PBX system, helping businesses to adopt VoIP technology.
-It can underpin both VoIP and traditional phone systems, allowing companies to take a gradual upgrade path in more traditional environments.
+A VoIP Gateway can be integrated into a company’s existing PBX system, helping businesses adopt VoIP technology.
+It can underpin both VoIP and traditional phone systems.
+It allows companies to take a gradual upgrade path in more traditional environments.

-They’re also highly adaptable, which makes them a wise investment for companies looking to update their communication systems without having to scrap everything all at once.
+They are also very adaptable.
+This makes them a wise choice for companies.
+They can update their communication systems without replacing everything at once.

 3. Scalability